dreger/thelivingwell.co/_posts/eat/2017-03-20-almond-cookies.md

 Enter: Almond cookies.

 They are decadent.
 And, they resemble a traditional chocolate chip cookie.
 These ones don't taste like almond, per se.
 But you could sub out the vanilla extract, for almond extract and I bet those would be divine.
+Also, I bet subbing butter for coconut oil would make them taste more like a traditional cookie.
+But I prefer the health-profile of coconut oil for my fat intake.

 **Stats:** Roughly 125 calories per cookie (almonds are high calorie, but oh so good for you.)
 </br> 11grams Fat / 4grams Carb / 3grams Protein